ed-alvarez/node-discovery/README.md

 The idea behind this proof-of-concept is to be able to configure an OpenVPN client automatically regardless of the network it's running on without using tools that can be stopped by firewalls or network configurations.

-The way this PoC works is by scanning the necessary port throughout all possible hosts from the current network gathered (e.g 192.168.0.0/24) by the device this script is running.
+The way this PoC works is by scanning a given port throughout all possible hosts from the current network gathered (e.g 192.168.0.0/24) by the device automatically.

 # 1) Required services